 The procedures for dealing with allegations need to be applied with common sense and judgement.

-Many cases may well either not meet the criteria set out above, or may do so without warranting consideration of either a police investigation or enquiries by local authority Children's Social Care services.
-In these cases, local arrangements will be followed to resolve cases without delay.
-Some rare allegations will be so serious they require immediate intervention by Children's Social Care services and/or the police.
+Many cases may well either not meet the criteria set out above or may do so without warranting consideration of either a Police investigation or enquiries by local authority Children's Social Care services.

+Some rare allegations will be so serious they require immediate intervention by Children's Social Care services and/or the Police.

-Initial discussion
+Initial Enquiries